trishume/trishume.github.com/_posts/2017-03-04-my-text-editor-journey-vim-spacemacs-atom-and-sublime-text.md

 - Hope that the command is Helm-based so I can edit my query, otherwise re-type everything to narrow it down.
 - Look up how to replace in project without regex, oops it's an entirely different command from searching.
 - Re-enter everything into the new command and run it.
-- Look up how to save all modified buffers, I don't remember the shortcut.

 ![Sublime's fancy find dialog]({{PAGE_ASSETS}}/sublime_find.png)